storacha/www/src/pages/docs/concepts/car.md

 ## Javascript libraries

-### ipfs-car
+### `ipfs-car`

-The ipfs-car package includes library functions for packing and unpacking files into CARs, using the IPFS UnixFs data model.
+The [`ipfs-car`](https://github.com/web3-storage/ipfs-car) package includes library functions for packing and unpacking files into CARs, using the IPFS UnixFs data model.
 The library includes the same functionality as the ipfs-car command line utility [described above](https://web3.storage/docs/how-tos/work-with-car-files/#ipfs-car).

-See the [ipfs-car README](https://github.com/web3-storage/ipfs-car#api) for API documentation and usage examples.
+See the `ipfs-car` [README](https://github.com/web3-storage/ipfs-car#api) for API documentation and usage examples.

-### @ipld/car
+### `@ipld/car`

-The [@ipld/car](https://github.com/ipld/js-car)[package](https://github.com/ipld/js-car) contains the main JavaScript implementation of the CAR specification and is used by ipfs-car under the hood.
+The [`@ipld/car`](https://github.com/ipld/js-car) package contains the main JavaScript implementation of the CAR specification and is used by ipfs-car under the hood.
 If you want to store non-file data using [advanced IPLD formats](https://web3.storage/docs/how-tos/work-with-car-files/#advanced-ipld-formats), you should use @ipld/car directly.

 @ipld/car also provides the CarReader interface used by the web3.storage client's [putCar](https://web3.storage/docs/reference/js-client-library/#store-car-files)[method](https://web3.storage/docs/reference/js-client-library/#store-car-files).